 - You are using Konqueror with ssh to manage files on a Remote system called newsystem.
 You can use IP address instead of hostname.

 - It will prompt for ssh password.
-Once logged in you can paste the files and folder
+Once logged in you can paste the files, folders, and hidden files.

 - Now just past all files and folder